A proposal is a written offer to solve a technical problem

 among the numerical quantities can be easily grasped.

-Although a chart does not, in most respects, permit
+Although a chart does not, in most respects, permit as

-chart, the organization or line-of-flow chart, and the
+or line-of-flow chart, and the map chart.
+Each of these

-First, however, we must review briefly some elements
+varieties will be discussed.
+First, however, we must review

 Most charts have only two scales, a horizontal (abscissa)

 and a vertical (ordinate).
-Typically, an independent
+Typically, an independent variable

-variable is plotted on the horizontal scale, and a dependent
+is plotted on the horizontal scale, and a dependent variable

-the temperature rise of an electric motor, we would
+rise of an electric motor, we would plot time on the horizontal

-on the vertical.
-It is desirable to have both scales
+scale and the temperature on the vertical.
+It is desirable

-begin at zero, at their point if intersection, and to
+to have both scales begin at zero, at their point if intersection,

-progress in easily read amounts, like 5, 10, 15, 20.
+and to progress in easily read amounts, like 5, 10, 15,

-Failure to observe either of these last two principles
+20. Failure to observe either of these last two principles

 increases the possibility that the reader will misinterpret